English 999: Support for English Composition I

 Writing exercises: assignments paralleling or complementing ENGL 1101 writing exercises.

-Grammar and mechanics exercises: mostly independent work online in Norton InQuizitive.
+Grammar and mechanics exercises: mostly independent work in the Norton InQuizitive online system.

 Writing Center visits: a required minimum of two visits for active tutoring sessions with the Writing Center (online tutoring sessions count as well as face-to-face).
 See https://www.mga.edu/student-success-center/writing-centers.php.